-S Name Present Positions Past Positions Qualifications Experience 7 Dr. Abubaker bin Ali BaGabir (2022) Member of the Audit Committee - Bank AlJazira.
+S Name Present Positions Past Positions 7 Dr. Abubaker bin Ali BaGabir (2022) Member of the Audit Committee - Bank AlJazira.
 (2015) Member of the Audit Committee of Abdullatif Jameel Finance.
 (1981-2012) Head of Accounting and Financial Management, along with several progressive positions at the National Commercial Bank.
 (2006-2012) Member of the Audit Committee at SNB Capital.
 (2013-2023) Member of Audit Committee of Cisco Co.
 (2015-2022) Member of the Audit Committee of SABB Takaful.
 (2013-2018) Chairman and Board Member at Anfal Company.
 (2013-2018) Member of the Audit Committee at Baeshen Tea Company.
 (2013-2024) Member of the Audit Committee at Nahdi Medical Company.
 (2019-2021) Member of the Audit Committee at the Islamic Corporation for the Development of the Private Sector.
 (2015-2018) Member of the Audit Committee at Rolaco Trading and Contracting Company.
-(1972) Bachelor of Accounting - University of Khartoum - Sudan.
-(1976) Master of Accounting - University of Birmingham - Britain.
-(1984 PhD in Accounting and Financial Management - University of Straslyde - Britain.
-(1989) Certified Chartered Accountants Fellowship - Association of Chartered Certified Accountants, United Kingdom.
-(1984) Membership Certificate of Chartered Accountants - Association of Chartered Accountants, United Kingdom.
-Current and previous experiences in the fields of auditing, finance and commercial banks in the Kingdom of Saudi Arabia.
 8 Mr. Fawzi bin Ibrahim Al Hobayb 1.
 (2022) member of the Audit Committee of Bank AlJazira.
 (1989- 1992) Progression in auditing of Ernst & Young.
 (1993-2002) Head of Internal Audit Department of Arab National Bank.
 (2004-2015) Head of Follow-up and Enforcement Department - Head of Internal Audit Department - Capital Market Authority.
 (2016-2023) Founding and managing WACAD Financial Consulting Office (non-securities).
 Chairman of the Audit Committee of the Packaging Materials Manufacturing Company (FIPCO).
 Member of the Audit Committee of Qassim Cement Company.
-(1989) Bachelor of Accounting, King Abdulaziz University- Kingdom of Saudi Arabia.
-(1993) Fellowship of Chartered Accountants (CPA) - USA.
-(1997) Advanced Management Program - Wharton - University of Pennsylvania- USA.
-Membership in audit committees, and has experience in account management, internal audits, and financial advisory for banks and the Capital Market Authority.
 9 Mr. Abdullatif bin Khalifa Al Mulhem (2019 Member of the Board of Directors, Member of the Remuneration and Nominations Committee of the National Industrialization Company.
 (2022-2024) Member of the Board of Directors, Member of Risk Committee and Member of Nomination and Remuneration Committee - Bank AlJazira.
 (2022) Member of the Board of Directors, Member of the Remuneration and Nominations Committee- and Member of the Executive Committee - Walaa Cooperative Insurance Company.
 Managing Director at Khlifah Abdullatif Al-mulhem Holding Company.
 (2013-2015) Construction Engineer at Flour company, Saudi Arabia.
 (2016-2021) credit department at Saudi Industrial Development Fund.
-(2013) Bachelor - Civil Engineering - Concordia University - Montreal.
-(2016) Mini MBA - Queens University - Canada.
-Multi experiences in different administrative sectors.